PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **What is it?**

 Onedrive is a core part of the University’s current Office 365 ecosystem.
 Access it from the 365 [Dashboard](https://www.office365.ed.ac.uk/) and view it as a network drive similarly to DataStore.
-More information available [here](https://www.ed.ac.uk/information-services/computing/comms-and-collab/office365/onedrive-for-business/how-to-access-onedrive-for-business).
-In principle, users can keep up to 1Tb of files in OneDrive and many researchers find it a practical place for keeping data while they are actively working on it due to its integration with university email, Teams and SharePoint, etc.
+More information is available [here](https://www.ed.ac.uk/information-services/computing/comms-and-collab/office365/onedrive-for-business/how-to-access-onedrive-for-business).
+In principle, users can keep up to 1Tb of files in OneDrive and internal surveying shows that many researchers find it a practical place for keeping data while they are actively working on it due to its integration with university email, Teams and SharePoint, etc.

 **However, OneDrive is not an appropriate place for keeping the ‘primary’ or ‘golden copy’ of your research data\!**

 When researchers and students move on from Edinburgh university or change roles, their OneDrive folder is irrevocably deleted.
-There have been instances of data loss through the practice of keeping data on OneDrive. **Please do not do this\!**
+There have been instances in PPLS of data loss due to the practice of keeping data solely on OneDrive.
+The potential for serious losses, and associated reputational embarrassment is high. **Please do not do this\!**

 ![](/assets/images/onedrive_sharepoint.png)